 One of the first decisions for many couples is whether to have Down syndrome screening in pregnancy.
 For those who choose to test, there are 2 main options – non-invasive prenatal testing (NIPT) and the nuchal translucency.
-Although people usually think the screening is just for Down syndrome, we also screen for some other common chromosomal problems.
+Although people often think the screening is just for Down syndrome, we also screen for some other common chromosomal problems.
 These tests happen between weeks 10-14.

 What are chromosomal problems?

 Our DNA (genetic information) is organised in long strands called chromosomes.
 Normally, a person has 46 chromosomes, organised into 23 pairs.
 Sometimes, a baby develops with an abnormal number of chromosomes.
 This leads to a variety of developmental problems.
 The most common chromosomal problems are:

 - Down syndrome (Trisomy 21): caused by having an extra copy of Chromosome 21.
 The risk of Down syndrome increases with the age of the mother.
 People with Down syndrome have a characteristic appearance, particular health problems and some intellectual disability.

 - Edwards syndrome (Trisomy 18) and Patau syndrome (Trisomy 13): rarer than Down syndrome but more severe.
 Unfortunately, most babies with Edwards or Patau syndrome will die during the pregnancy or shortly after birth.